tanin47/php_db_migrate/README.md

 PHP Database Migration
 ==============================

 This is a database migration library for PHP/MySQL.
 It mimics the behaviour of Ruby-on-Rails's database migration.

+A database migration script is generated with a unique identifier.
+This means any person in your team can create a script independently, and, later in time, you guys can sync your scripts (with a source control or whatever) and update your database's structure with a single command.

 It supports: